robotframework/robotframework/INSTALL.rst

 __ https://en.wikipedia.org/wiki/PATH_(variable)

-When using Python on Linux or OSX, Python and tools installed with it should be automatically in `PATH`.
+When using Python on Linux or macOS, Python and tools installed with it should be automatically in `PATH`.
 If you nevertheless need to update `PATH`, you typically need to edit some system wide or user specific configuration file.
 Which file to edit and how depends on the operating system and you need to